seasketch/geoprocessing/website/docs/tutorials/clouddrive.md

 C:\Users\alex\box
 ```

-Now add the following [to your bashrc](#editing-a-file-in-ubuntu-using-nano-text-editor):
+Now add the following to your .bashrc file in your home directory

 ```bash
 if ! findmnt -M /mnt/box &>/dev/null; then